simonpenel/thirdkind/README.md

 Format is guessed according to filename (default is newick)

 	Usage: thirdkind [OPTIONS] --input-file <INPUT_FILE>

 	Options:
   	-a, --output-transfer-analysis
           	Display transfers analysis (with -m and -t options) -A, --starting-node <STARTING_NODE>
           	Display transfers starting from this node only -b, --browser
           	Open svg in browser
   	-B, --display-br-length
           	With option -l, display branch length
   	-c, --conf-file <CONF_FILE>
           	Use configuration file
   	-C, --gene-colors <GENE_COLORS>
 	        Define colors for gene trees.
-For example: "red,violet,#4A38C4,orange" -d, --gene-fontsize <GENE_FONTSIZE>
+For example: "red,violet,#4A38C4,orange -d, --gene-fontsize <GENE_FONTSIZE>
           	Set font size for gene trees
   	-D, --species-fontsize <SPECIES_FONTSIZE>
           	Set font size for species trees
   	-e, --free-living-sup
-              "free living" option : nodes associated to FREE_LIVING are drawned in an external tree and superposed in case of multiple genes
+          	"free living" option : nodes associated to FREE_LIVING are drawned in an external tree and superposed in case of multiple genes -E, --free-living-shi
-      -E, --free-living-shi
-              "free living" option : nodes associated to FREE_LIVING are drawned in an external tree and shifted in case of multiple genes
-      -f, --input-file <INPUT_FILE>
+          	"free living" option : nodes associated to FREE_LIVING are drawned in an external tree and shifted in case of multiple genes -f, --input-file <INPUT_FILE>
           	Input tree file (accepted format: newick, phyloXML, recPhyloXML) -F, --format <FORMAT>
           	Force format phyloXML/recPhyloXML
   	-g, --nested <NESTED>
           	1st level input file (for example a gene-symbiote file with -f defining a 2nd level symbiote-host file) -G, --gene-phylo <GENE_PHYLO>
-              Display the gene number <GENE_PHYLO> in phyloxml style (no species tree) -H, --height <HEIGHT>
+          	Display the gene number <GENE_PHYLO> in phyloxml style (no species tree)
+  	-H, --height <HEIGHT>
           	Height:  multiply the tree height by factor <HEIGHT>
   	-i, --internal-gene-node
           	Display internal gene node names
   	-I, --internal-species-node
           	Display internal species node names
+  	-j, --merge <MERGE>
+          	List of nodes to merge For example:
+          	"PBIAU:PTETRD4,species_5:species_6"
   	-J, --display-transfers-abundance
           	With option -t, display the abundance of redudant transfers -k, --symbol-size <SYMBOL_SIZE>
           	Size of the circles, crosses, squares, etc -K, --bezier <BEZIER>
-              Bezier parameter: curvature of the transfers and branches leading to free living organisms -l, --branch-length <BRANCH_LENGTH>
+          	Bezier parameter: curvature of the transfers and branches leading to free living organisms
+  	-l, --branch-length <BRANCH_LENGTH>
           	Use branch length, multiplied by the given factor -L, --landscape
           	Display as landscape
   	-m, --multiple
           	The input file (-f) is a list of recphyloxml files -M, --midway
           	Display duplication node at midway in the branch -n, --gene-tree-list <GENE_TREE_LIST>
           	List of the indexes of the gene trees to be displayed.
+For example:
-For example: 1,2,6,9.
-If 0, only the species ('upper') tree is displayed
-      -N, --ending-node <ENDING_NODE>
+          	1,2,6,9.
+If 0, only the species ('upper') tree is displayed -N, --ending-node <ENDING_NODE>
           	Display transfers ending to this node only -o, --output <OUTPUT>
           	Set the name of the output file or the prefix of the output files -O, --optimise
-              Switching nodes in order to minimise transfer crossings (under development) -p, --uniform
+          	Switching nodes in order to minimise transfer crossings (under development)
+  	-p, --uniform
           	Species tree uniformisation.
-All the branches of species have the same width -q, --node-colors <NODE_COLORS>
+All the branches of species have the same width
+  	-P, --fill-species
+          	Fill the species tree
+  	-q, --node-colors <NODE_COLORS>
           	Nodes to be coloured : the descendants of each nodes will be drawn with a different colour.
-For example: "m3,m25,m36"
-      -Q, --background <BACKGROUND>
+For example: "m3,m25,m36" (Nodes should be sorted from the top of the tree down to the leaves) -Q, --background <BACKGROUND>
           	Background colour
   	-r, --ratio <RATIO>
           	Set the ratio between width of species and gene tree.
-Default is 1.0, you usualy do not need to change it -s, --species-only
+Default is 1.0, you usualy do not need to change it
+  	-s, --species-only
           	Display species tree only in phyloxml style -S, --node-support
           	Display node support
   	-t, --threshold <THRESHOLD>
           	Redudant transfers are displayed as one, with opacity according to abundance and only if abundance is higher than <THRESHOLD>.
 Only one gene is displayed
   	-T, --threshold-select <THRESHOLD_SELECT>
           	With option -t, select the index of the gene to display.
-If set to 0, no gene is displayed -u, --threshold-nested <THRESHOLD_NESTED>
+If set to 0, no gene is displayed
+  	-u, --threshold-nested <THRESHOLD_NESTED>
-              With -g, same as -t, but apply to the '-f' input file, and -t will apply to the '-g' file -U, --threshold-nested-select <THRESHOLD_NESTED_SELECT>
+          	With -g, same as -t, but apply to the '-f' input file, and -t will apply to the '-g' file
+  	-U, --threshold-nested-select <THRESHOLD_NESTED_SELECT>
           	Same as -T with -t, but for -u
   	-v, --verbose
           	Verbose mode
+  	-w, --switch <SWITCH>
+          	List of nodes whose left and right children will be switched For
+          	example: "species_13", "species_14"
   	-W, --width <WIDTH>
           	Width:  multiply the tree height by factor <WIDTH>
 	-x, --tidy
-              Tidy mode (non-layered tidy tree layout)
+          	Tidy mode (non-layered tidy tree layout) -X, --tidy-clean
-      -X, --tidy-clean
-              Tidy mode, avoiding leave names superposition
-      -z, --gene-thickness <GENE_THICKNESS>
+          	Tidy mode, avoiding leave names superposition -z, --gene-thickness <GENE_THICKNESS>
           	Thickness of the gene tree
   	-Z, --species-thickness <SPECIES_THICKNESS>
           	Thickness of the species tree
   	-h, --help
           	Print help
   	-V, --version
           	Print version

 	Note on -b option : you must set a browser as default application for opening svg file

 	Note on -g option : this will generate 3-levels reconciliation svg files.

-    For example you may input a gene-symbiote recphyloxml file  with -g and symbiote-host recphyloxml file with -f The -t/-u options are not totally implemented for the 3-levels reconciliation svg output files.
+	For example you may input a gene-symbiote recphyloxml file  with -g and symbiote-host recphyloxml file with -f

+	The -t/-u options are not totally implemented for the 3-levels reconciliation svg output files.

 	Note on -x/-X options : the non-layered tidy tree layout is described in :
     		'van der Ploeg, A. 2014.
 Drawing non-layered tidy trees in linear time.
     	 	Software: Practice and Experience, 44(12): 1467–1484.'

 	Input format is guessed according to the file name extension:
     		.phyloxml    => phyloXML
     		.xml         => recPhyloxml
     		.recphyloxml => recPhyloXML
     		.recPhyloXML => recPhyloXML
     		.recphylo    => recPhyloXML
     		any other    => newick

 # Examples:
     thirdkind -f recphylo_examples/FAM000297_reconciliated.recphylo  -b
     thirdkind -f recphylo_examples/concat.xml -b -t 0
     thirdkind -f recphylo_examples/hote_parasite_page4_BL.recphylo  -b -l 1
+    thirdkind -f recphylo_examples/free_living_reconciliated.recphylo -b  -e -L
-    thirdkind -f recphylo_examples/testfiles -m -b -t 3 -J thirdkind -f recphylo_examples/test2/hote_parasite_page2.recphylo  -g recphylo_examples/test2/gene_parasite_page2.recphylo  -b
+    thirdkind -f recphylo_examples/testfiles -m -b -t 3 -J thirdkind -f paramecium_data/liste.txt -m -b -t 25 -J thirdkind -f recphylo_examples/test2/hote_parasite_page2.recphylo -g
+    recphylo_examples/test2/gene_parasite_page2.recphylo  -b
-    thirdkind -f recphylo_examples/test1_mult_parasite/rechp_dtl.recphyloxml -g recphylo_examples/test1_mult_parasite/recgs_mult_host_dtl.recphyloxml -b
+    thirdkind -f recphylo_examples/test1_mult_parasite/rechp_dtl.recphyloxml -g
+    recphylo_examples/test1_mult_parasite/recgs_mult_host_dtl.recphyloxml -b
+    thirdkind -f recphylo_examples/recgs_dtl.recphyloxml  -b -n 3 -C "#17387A,#8E3B8B,green" -k12 -q "5,6" -Q "black" -Z 1
     thirdkind -f newick_examples/virus.nhx -l 4 -b
     thirdkind -f newick_examples/virus.nhx -l 4 -x -b thirdkind -f newick_examples/virus.nhx -l 4 -X -b

 # Configuration file:

 You may configure some of the features of the svg with the -c option.